tokenguardio/dapp-marvels/README.md

 ### Getting started

+#### Fastest
+If you just want to start the project to see how it works, just run `docker-compose up` and it will pull recent images of services and run the app.

+#### For devs
-For simple and smooth application rollout you can pull all required repositories into fresh directory using a script provided in this repository:
+For simple and smooth application rollout for further customization and development purposes you can pull all required repositories into fresh directory using a script provided in this repository:
 ```
 ./setup-env.sh
 ```

-The script pulls repositories in locations expected by `docker-compose.yml` file enclosed in this repository.
+The script pulls repositories in locations expected by `docker-compose-dev.yml` file enclosed in this repository.
 ```
 git clone https://github.com/tokenguardio/dashboard-creator-client.git
 cd dashboard-creator-client